raiden-network/spec/terminology.rst

    Locked Transfer
    Locked Transfer message
-       An offchain Raiden message that reserves an amount of tokens for a specific :term:`Payment`.
+       A message that reserves an amount of tokens for a specific :term:`Payment`.
 See :ref:`locked-transfer-message` for details.

    Refund Transfer
    Refund Transfer message
-       An offchain Raiden message for a :term:`Transfer` seeking a rerouting.
+       A message for a :term:`Transfer` seeking a rerouting.
 When a receiver of a :term:`Locked Transfer` message gives up reaching the target, they return a Refund Transfer message.
 The Refund Transfer message locks an amount of tokens in the direction opposite from the previous :term:`Locked Transfer` allowing the previous hop to retry with a different path.

    Monitoring Service
    MS